guno1928/alos-http/README.md

 Based on the project's current published benchmark suite, ALOS HTTP is the fastest web framework currently available right now.

-ALOS HTTP is a Linux-only Go web framework, Go HTTP server, and application server built around a custom networking stack with full `io_uring` support.
-It only runs on **Linux amd64 (x86-64)** — the entire I/O layer, including HTTP/1.1, HTTP/2, HTTP/3 (QUIC), TLS, and reverse proxying, is built on `io_uring` syscalls and amd64-specific optimizations.
+ALOS HTTP is a Linux-only Go web framework, Go HTTP server, and application server built around a custom networking stack running on a hand-built, edge-triggered `epoll` event loop.
+It only runs on **Linux amd64 (x86-64)** — the entire I/O layer, including HTTP/1.1, HTTP/2, HTTP/3 (QUIC), TLS, and reverse proxying, is built on a custom `epoll` backend and amd64-specific optimizations.

 It includes first-class TLS handling, HTTP/1.1, HTTP/2, and HTTP/3 support, reverse proxying, load balancing, rate limiting, streaming, ACME automation, and a high-performance radix router.

 It is designed for people who want more control than a thin net/http wrapper, while still getting an ergonomic handler API.

-If you are looking for a high-performance Go web server or Go reverse proxy for Linux, ALOS HTTP is focused on the Linux fast path and full `io_uring` support rather than maintaining cross-platform behavior.
+If you are looking for a high-performance Go web server or Go reverse proxy for Linux, ALOS HTTP is focused on the Linux fast path and its custom `epoll` networking stack rather than maintaining cross-platform behavior.

 Official repository:
 https://github.com/guno1928/alos-http